2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 The easiest and cheapest option is to take the subway.
 Keep in mind that from the airport to the city center, you need to take the Red Line and maybe transfer to a different one, depending on where you will be staying.

-In the metro ticket machines, you can buy the VIVA VIAGEM card, a rechargeable card that allows you to insert credits for all public transport and best of all, it costs only 0,5€.
+In the metro ticket machines, you can buy the VIVA VIAGEM card, a rechargeable card that allows you to insert credits for all public transport, and best of all, it costs only 0,5€ + the ride cost.

-It is valid for a year, and after you buy it, you just need to insert as many credits as you want to spend on transport including the subway, buses, trains, trams, and even elevators.
+It has a 1-year validity, and after you buy it, you just need to insert as many credits as you want to spend on transport including the subway, buses, trains, trams, and even elevators.
+If you intend to move around the city by public transport, you may want to consider getting a day card.
+It costs about 8 € and lasts 24 hours from the first ride.

 However, if you travel as a group or with a lot of luggage, it might be worth checking the prices for taxis, Uber, or Bolt.
+Taxis are the most expensive and are known to rip tourists off, unfortunately.
+I am sorry for the category.
+I know there are a lot of honest taxi drivers around the world but this is an issue that I am seeing more and more anywhere I go.
+Too bad.

 This is the best option especially if you are coming from a long-haul flight and you are dead-tired.